pptx704/Opcode/README.md

 # Opcode
-Esoteric language with minimum instruction set
+Opcode is an esoteric language with an instruction set of size 2.